Enhanced sampling methods for molecular dynamics simulations: Adaptive seeding methods

 Attempts at a quantitative comparison of several of these \hyperlink{ref:Adaptive} {adaptive} sampling methods have been published \cite{doi:10.1063/1.5053582,doi:10.1021/acs.jctc.8b00500}, but a systematic comparison is still missing.
-Preliminary work indicates that accelerating rare event is better achieved with macrostate count or directed methods, while exploring the space is most efficient using microstate count~\cite{doi:10.1063/1.5053582}.
-Methods explicitly taking into account the tradeoff between exploitation and exploration can be more versatile in their usage.
+Preliminary work indicates that accelerating rare event is better achieved with \hyperlink{ref:Macrostate} {macrostate} count or directed methods, while exploring the space is most efficient using microstate count~\cite{doi:10.1063/1.5053582}.
+Methods explicitly taking into account the tradeoff between exploitation and exploration can be more versatile in their usage but their success (measured as the convergence of the configurational \hyperlink{ref:Distribution} {distribution}, or of the MSM) will depend on hyperparameter choice for a specific application.